SSGrady/cot-4500-as2/README.md

 - Python 3.x
 - NumPy

+## Files

+- `src/main/assignment_2.py`: Main script for the assignment.

+- `src/test/test_assignment_2.py`: Test script for all unit tests for the assignment.

 ## Run Instructions

-1. Clone the repository using SSH and cd into root:
+1. Clone the repository using SSH and change to the root directory
 ```
 git clone git@github.com:SSGrady/cot-4500-as2.git
 cd cot-4500-as2